The General Data Protection Regulation provides the right for individuals to be informed about the way we use their personal data.

 We use the personal data (predominantly e-mail addresses) in various ways:

 Although our use of personal data in this way is very important to us, we will always offer organisations the opportunity to opt-out of receiving unsolicited e-mail communications from us.
-If we collect the personal data of a private individual for these purposes, we will always ensure beforehand that the individual has consented to this and can reasonably expect their personal data to be used for these purposes.
+If we collect the personal data of a private individual for these purposes, we will always ensure beforehand that the individual has given permission for this and can reasonably expect their personal data to be used for these purposes.

-We will always obtain consent before we share a contact’s personal data with other parties, unless that personal data is already in the public domain.
+We will always obtain permission before we share a contact’s personal data with other parties, unless that personal data is already in the public domain.

 We keep the information securely in spreadsheets and in e-mail address lists.